-Poster Sessions
+Poster Sessions | WPA Poster Information

-Poster sessions are scheduled for either 75 or 90 minutes.
-Bring pins or velcro dots/squares for attaching posters to the poster boards and arrive 15 minutes prior to the beginning of your poster session to attach your poster.
+WPA poster sessions are scheduled for either 75 or 90 minutes.
+Bring pins for attaching posters to the poster boards and arrive 15 minutes prior to the beginning of your poster session to attach your poster.
 Consider having a handout that includes your e-mail address.
-Some presenters arrange for a friend to do a short video of your poster presentation that you can post on youtube or a department website.
-It is also fun to take some photos that you can share.
+Some presenters arrange for a friend to do a short video of your poster presentation that you can post on youtube.